Our Values

 • Fairness, accountability, and transparency when connecting people with land and financing.

-• Learning from diverse communities of farmers and ranchers who inform, teach, and inspire us to improve our work.
+• Learning from diverse communities of farmers, ranchers, and fishers who inform, teach, and inspire us to improve our work.

 DEI Principles